Dostuk Checkpoint

 Transportation in Uzbekistan

-After finally making it through the border you will encounter dozens of taxi drivers.
-They serve to most cities of Fergana Valley and capital Tashkent.
-You won’t find a taxi to Bukhara, Samarkand and other regions of Uzbekistan due to proximity reasons.
+After finally making it through the border, you will encounter dozens of taxi drivers.
+They serve most cities of the Fergana Valley and the capital, Tashkent.
+You won’t find shared taxis to Bukhara, Samarkand, or other regions of Uzbekistan due to their proximity.

-The shared taxi to Tashkent will cost you 120 000 – 150 000 Uzbek sum ($7.5 – 9.5) based on your bargaining skills.
-If you want to travel to Tashkent by train, you need to go via Andijan.
-There are daily trains to Tashkent that leave at 6 am, 12 pm, 2 pm, and 4 pm (check for a time in advance).
-The taxi to Andijan costs nearly 20 000 – 25 000 ($1) and the bus is even cheaper.
+The shared taxi to Tashkent will cost approximately 200,000 Uzbek sum ($16), depending on your bargaining skills.
+If you plan to travel to Tashkent by train, you must travel via Andijan.
+There are daily trains to Tashkent that leave at 6 am, 12 pm, 2 pm, and 4 pm (check the official website of Uzbek Railways).
+The taxi to Andijan costs nearly 50,000 Uzbek sum ($4), and the bus is even cheaper.

-Prices may change every month and depend on the cost of fuel and exchange rates in relation to the US dollar.
+Prices may change monthly and depend on fuel costs and exchange rates against the US dollar.
+Prices mentioned above were updated in October 2024.

 I hope that this information will ease your experience of crossing the Dostuk checkpoint between Kyrgyzstan and Uzbekistan.
 I will be traveling back and forth and update this post.
 Also, I will be glad to incorporate your recommendations and answer your questions regarding this topic.